-You will be very interested to know that little information is available about the safety of skin dyes used for tattooing during pregnancy.
-It is possible that the chemicals in the dye may affect the development of the baby during the first 12 weeks, but the risks are unknown, as are any effects on the baby during the remainder of the pregnancy.
+Little information is available about the safety of skin dyes used for tattooing during pregnancy.
+It is possible that the chemicals in the dye may affect the development of the baby during the first 12 weeks.
+However, the risks are unknown, as are any effects on the baby during the remainder of the pregnancy.

 For thousands of years, women in Egypt, India, and much of the Middle East have brought “good luck” to their pregnancies by applying beautiful designs of henna on their pregnant bellies in the third trimester.
-Legends say henna will bring safety in childbirth and a happy baby.
+According to legend, henna will bring safety in childbirth and a happy baby.

 Compiled using information from the following sources: